 This topic examines the relationships and connections between urban and rural places.
+Learning will include:

 - Employment/economic interrelationships between urban and rural places, for example, commuters, fly in fly out workforce, urban dependency for rural produce and rural dependency on specialised urban services - Conflict in resource use, for example, water use for agriculture versus urban consumption.